 To address the aforementioned challenges, we propose DepthMaster, a tamed single-step diffusion model designed to enhance the generalization and detail preservation abilities of depth estimation models.
-First, to improve the feature representation capability of the denoising network, we incorporate high-quality external visual representations.
-A Feature Alignment module is introduced to align the feature distributions of the diffusion model with those of the external encoder.
-This alignment effectively integrates semantic information into the diffusion model's latent states, helping to mitigate the overfitting to texture details.
-Second, to alleviate the lack of fine-grained details caused by removing the iterative process, we propose a Fourier Enhancement module.
-Operating in the frequency domain, the module adaptively balances low-frequency structural features and high-frequency detail features in a single forward pass, effectively simulating the learning process in the multi-step denoising process.
+First, to enhance the representational capacity of the diffusion model, we align its features with those from a high-quality external encoder via a Feature Alignment module.
+This alignment effectively injects semantic context and alleviates overfitting to texture details.
+Second, to alleviate the lack of fine-grained details due to the removal of the iterative process, we propose a Fourier Enhancement module.
+It adaptively balances low-frequency structure and high-frequency details in a single forward pass, effectively simulating the learning process of the multi-step denoising.
 To fully leverage the potential of the modules, we adopt a two-stage training strategy.
-In the first stage, we focus on learning scene structure with the help of the Feature Alignment module.
-In the second stage, we incorporate the Fourier Enhancement module to refine fine-grained details.
-Through tailoring generative features and exploiting the two-stage training strategy, our method achieves impressive zero-shot performance and exceptional detail preservation ability, bridging the gap between data-driven and model-driven approaches.
+The first stage leverages the Feature Alignment module to learn scene structure, while the second stage incorporates the Fourier Enhancement module to improve fine-grained details. {Through tailoring generative features and exploiting the two-stage training strategy, our method achieves impressive zero-shot performance and superior detail preservation ability, outperforming existing state-of-the-art diffusion model-based approaches, thereby narrowing the gap between data-driven and model-driven paradigms.}

-The main contributions of our work are as follows: \begin{itemize} \item We propose \textbf{DepthMaster}, a novel approach that customizes generative features in diffusion models to suit the discriminative depth estimation task. \item We introduce a Feature Alignment module to mitigate overfitting to texture details with high-quality external features and a Fourier Enhancement module to refine fine-grained details in the frequency domain. \item Our method exhibits state-of-the-art zero-shot performance and superior detail preservation ability, surpassing other diffusion-based methods across various datasets. \end{itemize}
+The main contributions of our work are as follows: \begin{itemize} \item We propose \textbf{DepthMaster}, a novel approach that customizes generative features in diffusion models to suit the perceptual depth estimation task. \item We introduce a Feature Alignment module to mitigate overfitting to texture details with high-quality external features and a Fourier Enhancement module to refine fine-grained details in the frequency domain. \item Our method exhibits state-of-the-art zero-shot performance and superior detail preservation ability, surpassing other diffusion-based methods across various datasets. \end{itemize}